Simbiryan/backend-project-lvl1/README.md

 <a href="https://asciinema.org/a/qubeNrvZ8Ya9E8OgoC7pepU8m" target="_blank"><img src="https://asciinema.org/a/qubeNrvZ8Ya9E8OgoC7pepU8m.svg" /></a>

+### Brain calc

+What is the result of the expression?

 <a href="https://asciinema.org/a/QLFnuTxTWK0arsRbmKM0Htykg" target="_blank"><img src="https://asciinema.org/a/QLFnuTxTWK0arsRbmKM0Htykg.svg" /></a>

+### Brain calc

+What is the result of the expression?

 <a href="https://asciinema.org/a/kBD28GeKDulWP4KbK3MXWY6GS" target="_blank"><img src="https://asciinema.org/a/kBD28GeKDulWP4KbK3MXWY6GS.svg" /></a>

+### Brain calc

+What is the result of the expression?

 <a href="https://asciinema.org/a/VvXre6KA4YOEVWKniNTn70wWo" target="_blank"><img src="https://asciinema.org/a/VvXre6KA4YOEVWKniNTn70wWo.svg" /></a>